PriyaSoneji/StockVisualization/README.md

 # Stock Visualizer Code
 ## Description of the Programs
 ### StockVisualizerRobin
-Requires a RobinHood Account
+Requires a RobinHood Account.
 Plots live data and historical data.
 Displays daily movers and current price as well.
 ### TesterRobin
-Requires a RobinHood Account
+Requires a RobinHood Account.
-Used to test certain functionality of StockVisualizerRobin
+Used to test certain functionality of StockVisualizerRobin.
 ### StockVisualizerY
 Still in Progress.
-Uses the yfinance package
+Uses the yfinance package.
 ### Tester
-Used to test certain functionality of StonkVisualizer
+Used to test certain functionality of StonkVisualizer.

 ## Setup
 * pip install -r requirements.txt